 A minimum of 30 credits of coursework including a thesis equivalent to six credits is required.
 At least 21 credits must be at the 600 level in economics.
-Thesis must be written in an area of specialization in which the individual has at least two courses.
+Thesis must be written in an area of specialization in which the individual has at least two

 A minimum of 30 credits of coursework is required.
 At least 21 credits must be at the 600 level in economics.
-The individual must also specialize in an area.